-For majority of the Americans, retirement planning and life insurance are entirely different things.
+For the majority of Americans, retirement planning and life insurance are entirely different things.
 They nurture the notion which says retirement planning is for your future and life insurance is for the future of your beneficiaries.
-However, there are some expert financial advisors who recommend life insurance as a perfect way of planning for retirement.
+However, some expert financial advisors recommend life insurance as a perfect way of planning for retirement.
 Due to the hefty costs involved, the strategy is controversial but if you’re good at it, there are many benefits that you can reap.

 Image via pixabay